-Mouse cursors let you simulate mouse movements in your Articulate Storyline courses.
+Mouse cursors let you simulate mouse movements in your Storyline 360 courses.
 They're great for software training and simulations.

 Choose from a gallery of cursor styles.
 Add sounds and visual effects.
 Control the path, timing, and speed of mouse movements.
 You're in command.